VarunSAthreya/flutter_workshop/README.md

             }
         ```

--   Add `snackbar` to show on note's CRUD operations.
+- Add a `snackbar` to show on note's CRUD operations.

-    -   Docs for `SnackBar` class cab be found [here](https://api.flutter.dev/flutter/material/SnackBar-class.html)
+  - Docs for `SnackBar` class can be found [here](https://api.flutter.dev/flutter/material/SnackBar-class.html)
   - Code for snackbar is given below:

         ```dart
             void snackbar(String message) {
                 ScaffoldMessenger.of(context)